KDE/documentation-docs-kdenlive-org/effects_and_compositions/transitions/composite.rst

 The Composite transition combines the video data from two video tracks into one.
-This transition is used in combination with Alpha Channel information supplied by one of the :ref:`alpha_manipulation` or by the use of a :ref:`composite`.
+This transition is used in combination with Alpha Channel information supplied by one of the :ref:`effects-alpha_mask_keying` or by the use of a :ref:`composite`.
 This Alpha Channel data describes how the data from the two video tracks should be combined.
-Until you define some alpha channel data using an :ref:`alpha_manipulation` or a Wipe File, changes in the Composite transition settings will have no visible effect.
+Until you define some alpha channel data using an :ref:`effects-alpha_mask_keying` or a Wipe File, changes in the Composite transition settings will have no visible effect.

 Note: The disadvantages of the **Composite** transition are: luma bleed, and less precise position control.
 When compared to **Affine**, the **Composite** transition, it does not support rotation or skewing but it is much faster, albeit at the cost of luma bleed.